 Cocaine Withdrawal Symptoms

 The phase, known simply as the withdrawal phase, begins somewhere between 2-7 days after use has stopped.
 The symptoms will be less severe than the crash phase, but they will last much longer, up to 10 weeks.
 Common symptoms of this phase of cocaine withdrawal include:

 - Difficulty concentrating

 - Anxiety and paranoia

 Cravings for cocaine can be severe.
 These often lead to relapse.
 You may struggle with depression for many weeks after stopping cocaine, further adding to the temptation.
-It’s easy to feel as though life will never be truly enjoyable again unless you go back to the extreme euphoria that comes with getting high.
+It’s easy to feel that life will never be truly enjoyable again unless you go back to the extreme euphoria that comes with getting high.
 However, it does get better with time.

 Mood swings may be related to decreased impulse control during cocaine withdrawal.
 Trouble concentrating is very common, as well.
 These symptoms are likely due to changes that occur in the brain during cocaine use.
 The brain seeks a state of balance.
 When you add too much of one thing, like dopamine, your brain will take steps to balance it back out.
 This balancing results in tolerance.
 In many cases, it causes long-term changes in your brain.

-During this phase, you may not experience any cocaine withdrawal symptoms, since your brain and body have had an opportunity to heal and balance themselves.
+During this phase, you may not experience any cocaine withdrawal symptoms since your brain and body have had an opportunity to heal and balance themselves.
 However, you may still experience cravings.
 You may also still struggle with depression or low mood or motivation.

 If you are experiencing cocaine withdrawal, help is available.
 Medications can manage symptoms, and treatment can help reduce cravings and teach you how to live life sober.
 Therapy can be helpful for the depression and anxiety that often accompanies withdrawal.
-Contact Illinois Recovery Center today at 855.786.1978.
+Contact Northern Illinois Recovery Center today at 855.786.1978.
 Cocaine withdrawal is real, and you don’t have to suffer through it alone.